leplusorg/openid-connect-provider-debugger/CONTRIBUTING.md

 - before working or submitting a large pull request, please open an issue to discuss what you have in mind and check that there is not an existing solution or a different approach.
+- all code changes must be tested manually and automated tests should be included when possible.
+- all necessary documentation should be included as well.
 - commits on a single pull request must be squashed together to keep make reviews easier.
 - commits must be signed (this is supported by most Git clients as